JuliaRegistries/Registrator.jl/README.md

 ## Approving pull requests on the registry

 Currently, a registry maintainer will manually merge the pull request made by Registrator.
 We will soon have a CI system to check and auto-merge without human intervention.

+## Private packages and registries

+Private packages will be ignored by the current running instance of Registrator.
+Please see [docs.md](https://github.com/JuliaComputing/Registrator.jl/blob/master/docs.md) on how to host your own Registrator for private packages.

+For more info on running your own instance of Registrator, see the documentation in [docs.md](https://github.com/JuliaComputing/Registrator.jl/blob/master/docs.md)